grafana/pyroscope/docs/sources/operators-guide/reference-http-api/index.md

 GET /services
 ```

-This endpoint displays a web page with the status of internal Grafana Mimir services.
+This endpoint displays a web page with the status of internal Grafana Fire services.

 ### Readiness probe